Finding some of the best employee advocacy examples will help you understand how other companies are using an internal social program.

 And while these examples do have thousands of employees, companies with a few hundred employees can also benefit from employee advocacy.

-If you’re serious about social media as a marketing, sales, or talent acquisition channel for your company, you need to be serious about employee advocacy too.
+If you’re serious about social media as a marketing, sales, communications, employer branding, or talent acquisition channel for your company, you need to be serious about employee advocacy too.

-In the coming years, every company with more than a few hundred employees will have an employee advocacy program in place.
+In the coming years, every company with more than a few hundred employees will have an a program in place.

-We hope the employee advocacy examples included above give you the inspiration to create or improve your own program.
+We hope the employee advocacy social media examples above give you the inspiration to create or improve your own program.
 It’s not hard, especially if you have the right partners.